bluelightspirit/Connect4/README.md

 First, all 3 files [BoardGame.java](https://github.com/bluelightspirit/Connect4/blob/main/BoardGame.java),
 [Board.java](https://github.com/bluelightspirit/Connect4/blob/main/Board.java), &
 [BoardInterface.java](https://github.com/bluelightspirit/Connect4/blob/main/BoardInterface.java)
 must be downloaded all in the same location (like a folder).
-It is suggested to download from [Releases](https://github.com/bluelightspirit/Connect4/releases/) or copy the repo from a console like Git.
+It is suggested to download the ZIP file from [Releases](https://github.com/bluelightspirit/Connect4/releases/) or copy the repo from a console like Git.
 Then, all 3 files should be compiled.
 After that, BoardGame.java can be ran using any IDE that supports Java such as [IntelliJ](https://www.jetbrains.com/idea/download/) or [BlueJ](https://www.bluej.org/).

 Then, to play the game, the **AI will randomize what color player 1 and 2 is**.
 If you're playing with someone else, whatever color the AI chose as player 1 should go first.
 If you're playing by yourself, you can pretend you're going against a mighty enemy.\
 (This will only be done at the beginning of the game)